Yu Chang Player Props: Red Sox vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have the fifth-ranked team ERA across all MLB pitching staffs (3.84).
+- The Mariners' 3.82 team ERA ranks fifth among all MLB pitching staffs.

-- The Mariners give up the seventh-fewest home runs in baseball (115 total, 1.1 per game).
+- Mariners pitchers combine to surrender 115 home runs (1.1 per game), the fifth-fewest in the league.

-- Kirby (9-8) is aiming for his 10th win when he gets the starting nod for the Mariners in his 21st start of the season.
-He's put together a 3.49 ERA in 123 2/3 innings pitched, with 112 strikeouts.
+- The righty last appeared on Wednesday against the Minnesota Twins, when he tossed 5 2/3 innings, allowing six earned runs while giving up eight hits.

-- The right-hander last pitched on Tuesday against the Minnesota Twins, when he tossed four innings, allowing five earned runs while giving up seven hits.
+- In 14 games this season, the 24-year-old has a 3.96 ERA and 8.5 strikeouts per nine innings, while allowing a batting average of .214 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.